computational-cell-analytics/micro-sam/doc/annotation_tools.md

 ## Finetuning UI

-We also provide a graphical tool for finetuning models on your own data.
+We also provide a tool with graphical inferface for finetuning models on your own data.
 It can be started by clicking `Finetuning` in the plugin menu.

 **Note:** if you know a bit of python programming we recommend to use a script for model finetuning instead.
 This will give you more options to configure the training.
 See [these instructions](training-your-own-model) for details.